Rose Geranium | A Symbol of the Fragrant Era, Beloved by European Ladies

 Fertilizer

-During the growing season (spring to summer), apply liquid fertilizer every two weeks.
-Be cautious not to over-fertilize to prevent excessive elongation.
+During the growing season (spring–summer), feed with liquid fertilizer every two weeks, being careful not to overfertilize.

 Pruning